DNXL-UMK/temp_predict/README.md

 3. Additionally, the model plot visualization is currently not accessible within the notebook.
 To view the visualization, you will need to install additional dependencies (Netron) and use a browser.🙅

 4. A high-level model and extensive dataset necessitated significant computational power and a GPU.
-At present, there is a possibility of moving from a local machine (my laptop dyin rapidly every tuning 🌡️) to a cloud environment (codespace).
+At present, there is a possibility of moving from a local machine (my laptop dyin rapidly every hyperparameter tuning 🌡️) to a cloud environment (codespace).